codecov/example-cpp11-cmake/README.md

 ## Prerequisites

 To build the project you need to install `CMake`.
 [Here](https://cmake.org/install/) are the instructions.
 To create code coverage report you need to install `lcov`. [`Download lcov`](http://ltp.sourceforge.net/coverage/lcov.php) from here you can download latest `lcov` and here are [`instructions`](http://ltp.sourceforge.net/coverage/lcov/readme.php).
 This reports will be later uploaded to CodeCov servers.

+## Special Thanks
+Goes to [Richel Bilderbeek](https://github.com/richelbilderbeek) for inspiration and all work on [Travis CI tutorials](https://github.com/richelbilderbeek/travis_cpp_tutorial).
+Here is [link](https://github.com/richelbilderbeek/travis_cmake_gcc_cpp11) to the same project with structure (except no `lcov`) and here is [list](https://github.com/richelbilderbeek/travis_cpp_tutorial/blob/master/statuses.md) of all his projects if you want make build with travis but with different configuration.

 ## Authors